gl2748/blog/src/pages/blog/2019-01-16-composing-higher-order-components-in-react.md

     withLoading
 )(User);
 ```
 Here our enhancements are composed together and applied against the deepest nested function from the earlier example.
-Esentiall we turned:
+Essentially we turned:

 ```
 const result = a(b(c))